DEA agent killed in shooting on Amtrak train in Arizona

 The officer backed off the train and ran for his life as the gunman fired at him.
 The shootout continued, with bullets ricocheting around Tucson's downtown train depot.

-The train, which runs between Los Angeles and New Orleans, was carrying 137 passengers and 11 crew members, and arrived in Tuscon around 8:00 a.m.
+The train, which runs between Los Angeles and New Orleans, was carrying 137 passengers and 11 crew members, and arrived in Tucson around 8 a.m.
 There were no injuries to any crew members or passengers, an Amtrak spokesperson said.

 Special Agent in Charge Sherry Oz said that in addition to the agent that died and the agent in critical condition, a task force officer is also in stable condition.